 limited knowledge of the contemporary discourse that surrounds cultural

-appropriation, the relationship between Africans and diaspora blacks,
+appropriation, the relationship between Africans and the Black diaspora,

 and Anglo use of native American spirituality that the book might cross a